Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Beauty burnt and destroyed by the evil wrath and ruthless violence of wicked men, beasts indeed.

-As to book burning, these intellectuals needed not to look at the past.
+As to book burning, these intellectuals did not need to look at the past.
 The age of the printing machine was also the age of book burning.
 Here is the edict published in response to Martin Luther:

 For this reason we want all of Luther's books to be universally prohibited and forbidden, and we also want them to be burned.